BARANGAY MATATALAIB HISTORY

 It also divided into 18 Sitios namely: Centro, Suba, Robertsville, Santos, Buno, Cruz, Tarikan, Villa Perpetua, Urquico, Silangan, Lady of Ransom, Micalugod, Sto.
 Niño Village, St. Mary, Manga1A, Manga 1B, Manga 2, and Villa Leticia

-Barangay Matatalaib classified as Urban Barangay, it has a total population of eighteen thousand four hundred sixty nine (18,469) as of 2005, and a household population of three thousand two hundred ninety nine (3,299).
+Barangay Matatalaib classified as Urban Barangay, it has a total population of twenty four thousand nine hundred forty four (24,944) as of 2020, and a household population of six thousand one hundred ten (6,110).

 Barangay Matatalaib was both agriculture and commercial barangay.
 The other portion of this barangay designated to agriculture.
 It is also one of their sources of livelihood.
 Matatalaib is more on commercial area.
 One of their major products is pottery making.
 Matatalaib knew for their pottery business.
 Other business firms situated in this barangay are general merchandise, drug stores, computer shops, canteen, talipapa, and so on.
 Other residents were professionals, employees, laborers, construction workers, drivers, and so on.